microsoft/onnxruntime/docs/genai/api/java.md

 #### Parameters

-- `tokenIds`: The token ids of the encoded prompt/s
-- `sequenceLength`: The length of each sequence.
+-`tokenIds`: the token ids of the encoded prompt/s -`sequenceLength`: the length of each sequence.
-- `batchSize`: Size of the batch.
+-`batchSize`: size of the batch.

 #### Throws

-`GenAIException`- If the call to the GenAI native API fails.
+`GenAIException`- if the call to the GenAI native API fails.
 NOTE: all sequences in the batch must be the same length.

 ## Generator class